Squirrelcoding/lexer-thing/README.md

 # Lexer-thing

-A little toy language that I'm currently working on, written in Rust.
+A little toy language that I'm currently working on by following [*Crafting Interpreters*](https://craftinginterpreters.com/), but its written in Rust.
 So far it can only interpret basic expressions and statements.
 It's called "lexer-thing" because it was originally supposed to be a lexer.
 But then I wanted to turn the project into a language.
 So far the following code is valid:
 ```
 let a = 250;
 let b = 2;